 Add a Package

-- The package repositories are all publicly accessible.
+- The package repositories must all be publicly accessible.

 Package.swiftfile in the root folder.

-- The packages are written in Swift 4.0 or later.
+- The packages must be written in Swift 5.0 or later.

-- The packages all have at least one release tagged as a semantic version.
+- The packages should have at least one release tagged as a semantic version.

-- The packages all output valid JSON from
+- The packages must all output valid JSON when running

 swift package dump-packagewith the latest Swift toolchain.

-- The package URLs are all fully specified including the protocol (usually
+- The package URLs must include the protocol (usually

 https) and the